Michael Leidig: Libel cases

 In 2011 a PR agent for the Kampusch family alleged that Leidig had falsified interviews for his book.
 The case attracted widespread media attention in Austria and internationally.
 Leidig won a full apology after an Austrian court ruled that the case brought against him had been "a deliberate attempt to damage sales of the book."

 In April 2015 Leidig was again accused of producing fake news in two reports by online news portal BuzzFeed.
-In January 2016 he sued them in a federal court in New York for libel.
-The case alleges that two articles by BuzzFeed were a deliberate attempt at undermining the news agency which was a major supplier to BuzzFeed's UK rivals.
+In January 2016, he sued them in a federal court in New York for libel.
+The case alleges that two articles by BuzzFeed were a deliberate attempt at undermining the news agency which was a major supplier to BuzzFeed's UK rivals.CEN published a 126-page book in an attempt to address the criticism and raised questions about BuzzFeed's motivation for attacking CEN.
 In March 2019, the case was dismissed, on the grounds that "Buzzfeed argues that plaintiffs (Leidig) cannot show the falsity of the allegedly defamatory statements, and thus plaintiffs’ claims must fail.
 The court agrees."

-CEN is currently appealing the decision and has published a book in an attempt to address the criticism and raised questions about BuzzFeed's motivation for attacking CEN.